KU-CBMR/ml-notes/content/posts/07-linear-algebra-for-ml-expanded-fixed-numbered.md

 2D shadow on the floor
 ```

-Now suppose the columns of a matrix \(Q\) are orthonormal direction vectors:
+Now suppose the columns of a matrix $Q$ are orthonormal direction vectors:

 $$
 Q = [q_1\ q_2\ \cdots\ q_k].